If you’ve been injured as a result of a dog attack or dog bite, its possible you may have a claim for compensation under public liability law.

 Once your injuries have been identified, you’ll need to see a doctor to understand the impact these will have on your future work and enjoyment of life.
 We’ll handle everything.
 We can walk you through the process in plain English as well – no legal jargon; so you can focus on getting better rather than the legal side of things.

-Many dog bite compensation claims can be finalised within 18 months, but more complex cases with multiple injuries can take longer.
 Our lawyers should be able to give you a good indication of how long a claim may take after they know a bit more about your situation.

 Your legal costs will depend on the amount of work required to resolve your claim and this can vary from case to case depending on the complexities involved.
 The whole process is completely transparent and your lawyer will be happy to answer any questions you may have.